 Jordy Weyns is a PhD student at the Department of Political and Social Sciences at the European University Institute.
-His thesis examines trade policy under conditions of increased (geo-)politicisation.
+His thesis examines trade policy under conditions of increase to the end of the

+(geo-)politicisation.
 Some of his key research interests include institutional theory, political economy, and multilevel governance.
-Previously, Jordy graduated in International Relations and Diplomacy and in Political Science from the University of Antwerp.
+Previously, Jordy graduated in International

+Relations and Diplomacy and in Political Science from the University of Antwerp.